axeluhl/sailing-analytics/wiki/howto/eventmanagers/Manage-media-content.md

 **Figure 4: the four image types**
 4. Click on the desired _add `image type` button_ and insert the _Image URL_ according to the memory location of the image.
 Usually, no further settings are required.

+# Videos

+## Video types and their impact
+We distinguish between _highlight_, _livestream_ and _gallery_ videos and a special _featured_ option.

+* **Highlight:** most event organizers provide highlight videos of their sailing events which summarize the best moments of the event.
+Such videos belong to the _highlight_ category.
+* **Livestream:** some event organizers record livestreams of the races during the event.
+This videos belong to the _livestream_ category and can be linked to the _Race Analytics_ solution.
+* **Gallery:** Some times interviews with sailors or other insights of the sailing event are provided by the organizers.
+These videos belong to the _gallery_ category.
+* **Featured:** is a special option for an event video.
+It can be additionally added to one of the three categories _highlight_, _livestream_ and _gallery_.
+A video with the _featured_ tag is presented at the event's page instead of the _stage image_.
+Note: Always define the most populare video to be _featured_ e.g. the current livestream during the event.
+Never define more than _one_ featured video.